 - Prioritize remediation using the KEV due date and your deployment context

 Because CISA adds new KEVs multiple times per week, building this cross-referencing into your workflow is important.
 The KEV catalog’s machine-readable formats make this feasible to automate.
+For a deeper look at building this pipeline, see our guide on SBOM scanning for vulnerability detection.

 Integration Points